oracle-livelabs/security/oci-kms/byok-to-oci/byok-to-oci.md

 ## Introduction

-This lab walks you through the steps to ...
+This lab walks you through how to create your own keys outside of OCI in CTM, and bring them to your OCI tenant in your vault.

 Estimated Time: -- minutes

-### About <Product/Technology> (Optional)
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

 In this lab, you will:
-* Bring Your Own Keys to your OCI Vault
+* Add and manage your own Vault from CTM
+* Create Encryption keys in CTM and manage them in OCI Vault from CTM

-### Prerequisites (Optional)
+### Prerequisites

 This lab assumes you have:
-* An Oracle Cloud account
+* Access to your OCI and CTM accounts
 * All previous labs successfully completed

 ## Task 1: Managing Oracle Vaults From CTM

 1. Open the CipherTrust Manager Web UI.

     ![CTM UI](images/log-in-ctm.png "CTM UI")